 The PETM has been identified in several sites in the Southwest Pacific, including onshore records in both siliciclastic and pelagic bathyal sections in eastern New Zealand (Kaiho et al., 1996; Crouch et al., 2001; Hancock et al., 2003; Hollis et al., 2005a, b, 2012; Nicolo et al., 2010), non-marine to marginal marine sediments in western New Zealand (Handley et al., 2011) and in shelfal sediments at Ocean Drilling Program (ODP) Site 1172, offshore eastern Tasmania (Sluijs et al., 2011).
 Here we report a new record of the PETM in pelagic bathyal sediments at DSDP Site 277, at a similar paleolatitude to Site 1172 (~65°S).
 These two sites represent the southernmost records of the PETM in the Pacific Ocean (Fig. 1).

 Initial studies of Site 277 suggested that the Paleocene-Eocene (P-E) boundary occurred within a gap between cores 43 and 44 (Kennett et al., 1975).
 A subsequent biostratigraphic review of the site (Hollis et al., 1997) revealed that the boundary was lower in the drillhole, potentially within a relatively continuous interval preserved in core 45.
-Detailed re-sampling confirmed the location of the P-E boundary, based on the highest occurrence (HO) of benthic foraminifer Stensionina beccariformis at 457.3 mbsf (277-45-3, 80 cm).
-High resolution stable isotope analysis of bulk carbonate confirms that this horizon marks the base of a 34 cm-thick negative excursion in δ13C that defines the PETM (Fig. 2).
+Detailed re-sampling confirmed the location of the P-E boundary (Fig. 2), based on the highest occurrence (HO) of benthic foraminifer Stensionina beccariformis at 457.3 mbsf (277-45-3, 80 cm).
+High resolution stable isotope analysis of bulk carbonate confirms that this horizon marks the base of a 34 cm-thick negative excursion in δ13C (CIE) that defines the PETM (Aubry et al., 2007).

 DSDP Site 277 was drilled on the western margin of the Campbell Plateau in a water depth of 1214 m as part of DSDP Leg 29 (Kennett et al., 1975).
 Paleogene sedimentation occurred in fully oceanic conditions well above the lysocline (Kennett et al., 1975), with benthic foraminiferal assemblages indicating lower to middle bathyal water depths since the Paleocene (Hollis et al., 1997).
-In order to characterise sedimentary and paleoceanographic changes associated with the PETM at this site we have undertaken a multidisciplinary study that includes foraminiferal and calcareous nannofossil biostratigraphy, magnetic susceptibility, CaCO3 content, elemental abundance using X-ray fluorescence (XRF), δ13C and δ18O analysis of bulk carbonate and foraminifera, and single test analysis of foraminifera for Mg/Ca ratios by Laser Ablation Inductively Coupled Plasma Mass Spectrometry (LA-ICPMS).
+In order to identify the paleoceanographic changes associated with the PETM at this site we have undertaken a multidisciplinary study that includes foraminiferal and calcareous nannofossil biostratigraphy, magnetic susceptibility, CaCO3 content, elemental abundance using X-ray fluorescence (XRF), δ13C and δ18O analysis of bulk carbonate and foraminifera, and single test analysis of foraminifera for Mg/Ca ratios by Laser Ablation Inductively Coupled Plasma Mass Spectrometry (LA-ICPMS).

 2. Material and Methods